risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-snowflake.md

 ## Prerequisite

 - Ensure you already have a Snowflake table that you can sink data to.
-For additional guidance on creating a table and setting up Snowflake, refer to this [Getting start](https://docs.snowflake.com/en/user-guide-getting-started) guide.
+For additional guidance on creating a table and setting up Snowflake, refer to the [Getting started](https://docs.snowflake.com/en/user-guide-getting-started) guide of Snowflake documentation.

 - Ensure you have an upstream materialized view or source in RisingWave that you can sink data from.